Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: System Model

 \subsection{Dynamic Metasurface Antennas}

-As shown in \figref{fig:system_model}, the considered system is composed of a DMAs-based BS and $U$ users.
-We define $\cU \triangleq \{1,2,\cdots,U\}$ as the user set and $N_u$ as the number of conventional antennas at user $u \in \cU$.
-We assume that the DMAs array consists of $K$ microstrips (e.g., the guiding structure whose top layer is embedded with metamaterials) and each microstrip consists of $L$ metamaterials, i.e., $M = K\times L$.
-Each metamaterial observes the radiations from the channel, adjusts and transmits them along microstrips to the RF chains independently.
-The output signal of each microstrip is the linear combination of all the radiation observed by $L$ metamaterials \cite{2019Dynamicuplink}.
+As is shown in \figref{fig:system_model}, the considered system is composed of a DMA-based BS and $U$ users.
+The BS is equipped with a planar array consisting of $M$ metamaterial elements, and each user has an uniform linear array comprising $N_u$ conventional antennas interconnected via a fully digital beamforming architecture.
+We define $\cU \triangleq \{1,2,\ldots,U\}$ as the user set and $N_u$ as the number of conventional antennas at user $u \in \cU$.
+We assume that the DMA array consists of $K$ microstrips, e.g., the guiding structure whose top layer is embedded with metamaterials, and each microstrip consists of $L$ metamaterial elements, i.e., $M = K L$.
+Each metamaterial element observes the radiations from the channel, adjusts, and transmits them along the microstrip to the corresponding RF chain independently.
+The output signal of each microstrip is the linear combination of all the radiation observed by the corresponding $L$ metamaterial elements \cite{2019Dynamicuplink}.